LDAWG-a11y/a11yWebApp/src/guides/accessible-site-search-with-combobox-suggestions.md

 We looked at four different implementations and we could have gone on forever, as seldom are the patterns the same under the hood.
 I'm not saying it is important that a screen reader hears that it is an "option" because that implies that no change of context should automatically occur (without warning).
 Which begs the question, what should they hear if they access the suggestions?
 Well ultimately it's a link as it navigates to a new URL, but we cannot have links in a `listbox`, at least we cannot have their semantics exposed, we can of course add `role="option"` to them, but then we are back at square one, assuming that role is announced at all.

 Apple's are announced as links and it does inform a screen reader that there are a certain number of options available.
-It does not have `aria-controls` present on the input, which I know doesn't do a great deal due to lack of screen reader support, it does create that programmatic relationship.
+It does not have `aria-controls` present on the input, which I know doesn't do a great deal due to lack of screen reader support, it does at least reinforce that programmatic relationship.

-I have to admit to not having any data on how often a blind screen reader user will use the suggestions, I can imagine scenarios where they are not as helpful to an unsighted user as they are to a sighted user, but that is always going to differ from user to user, from site to site, browsing history and even from query to query.
-If a user is searching for something that they have previously searched for before and that input stores their previous searches, they could of course be super useful.
-More obscure sequences of characters, perhaps an author's name for example may pretty much guarantee that the suggestion will appear, so that could be helpful, there are lots of scenarios where they could indeed be super useful to screen reader users.

 As it is critical that we consider all users when developing sites and the components they are built with we need to ensure that we ensure they work for screen reader users too, then they are in the best position to decide whether they use it or not, choice is tool that allows users to operate sites in a way that works for them.